PostgreSQL - LOCKS

 Deadlocks can occur when two transactions are waiting for each other to finish their operations.
 While PostgreSQL can detect them and end them with a ROLLBACK, deadlocks can still be inconvenient.
 To prevent your applications from running into this problem, make sure to design them in such a way that they will lock objects in the same order.

-For example, a common use of advisory locks is to emulate pessimistic locking strategies typical of so called "flat file" data management systems.
+For example, a common use of advisory locks is to emulate pessimistic locking strategies typical of the so-called "flat file" data management systems.
 While a flag stored in a table could be used for the same purpose, advisory locks are faster, avoid table bloat, and are automatically cleaned up by the server at the end of the session.

 testdb# select * from COMPANY; id | name | age | address | salary ----+-------+-----+-----------+-------- 1 | Paul | 32 | California| 20000 2 | Allen | 25 | Texas | 15000 3 | Teddy | 23 | Norway | 20000 4 | Mark | 25 | Rich-Mond | 65000 5 | David | 27 | Texas | 85000 6 | Kim | 22 | South-Hall| 45000 7 | James | 24 | Houston | 10000 (7 rows)